mdn/content/files/en-us/mdn/writing_guidelines/index.md

     - [Compatibility tables](/en-US/docs/MDN/Writing_guidelines/Page_structures/Compatibility_tables)

-      - : MDN has a standard format for compatibility tables for our open web documentation.
-This article is a "getting started" guide to how to add to and maintain the database from which the compatibility tables are generated, as well as how to integrate the tables into articles.
+      - : MDN Web Docs has a standard format for compatibility tables for our open web documentation.
+This article explains how to add to and maintain the database that is used to generate the compatibility tables as well as how to integrate the tables into articles.

     - [Macros](/en-US/docs/MDN/Writing_guidelines/Page_structures/Macros)